 MRO is not doing this alone.
 Besides the many other observatories participating in the first ever International Starry Night, the National Radio Astronomy Observatory’s Very Large Array (VLA) has also lent its support and will be assisting MRO in coordinating this event.

 This event is part of ongoing public outreach and education efforts at MRO.
 Starry Night at the Magdalena Ridge Observatory is free and open to the public.
-However, registration is required.
+However, registration is closed.
 To learn more and to register, visit our event page.